Walking on Slate Roofs – How to Stay Safe

 However, there are some parts of the house that will need professional contractors to get the job done.
 This will be because the job will either require technical understanding and skill, specialized tools and equipment, or the nature of the work is just too dangerous.

-The goes for installing, maintaining, and basically just walking on slate roofs.
+This goes for installing, maintaining, and even walking on slate roofs.

 As a roofing material, slate is one of the oldest and best options.
 In terms of architectural aesthetics, slate roofing makes a house look elegant and classy.
 Slate also stands well against both fire and ice and helps in regulating the home’s temperature.
 It is, therefore, no wonder that is such a popular roofing choice in Frederick, MD, especially in 19th-century homes and buildings.